nekox127/DH-Tools-Methods_GroupE/README.md

 - Dataset files

 We will explore the possibility of turning this report into a data visualization story to enhance accessibility and understanding.

+## Ethical Consideration
+To uphold privacy and ethical standards, we have removed the last name and first name of every inmate in the dataset.